Yiqing-Gu/Language-Interpreter/README.md

+This is a school project based on given project by Professor J. Garrett Morris.
+Haskell is the programming language used in this project.

+Language interpreter can translate a customized language from Professor J. Garrett Morris.

-My work is based on Main.hs in src, Printer.hs and Parser.hs in src/Bird/
+My work is in "Main.hs" in src folder, "Printer.hs" and "Parser.hs" in src/Bird/